DHTMLX/docs-diagram/docs/api/editor/visibility_event.md

 ### Description

-@short: fires after the Visibility button has been clicked
+@short: Fires after the Visibility button has been clicked

 ### Usage